 Leavenworth Christmas Market is a key element of the season’s festivities, transforming the town into a winter wonderland.

-In this article, I’ve detailed everything you’ll want to know for a 2023 visit, such as the market dates, opening hours, location and local specialties to anticipate.
+In this article, I’ve detailed everything you’ll want to know about a visit, such as the market dates, opening hours, location, and local specialties to anticipate.

 Dates and Location

-Leavenworth Christmas Market dates: Likely dates: Friday to Sunday from 24th November to 24th December 2023.
+Leavenworth Christmas Market dates: Friday to Sunday from 29th November to 24th December 2024 (confirmed).

 Location: Front Street Park and also in the Leavenworth Festhalle.